MSIA/mlds400group13/README.md

 Completing the structure creation for Report and create a google slide to align with the report.

 We are still discussing ROI analysis and how to put it in deck.

+To do list:
+1. finishing up the report and slide
+2. come up with an idea to do roi analysis
+3. cross check each other's section